mrvautin/expressCart/README.md

 > Note: When deploying to Heroku you will need to configure your external MongoDB either on your own server or a hosted service on mLab, AWS etc.

+### Sample/Test data

+Sometimes you might want some default sample/test data.
+To create this, run `npm run testdata`.
+Remember to only run this initially or anytime you want to reset the data as this function deletes ALL existing data.

 ## Admin

 Visit: [http://127.0.0.1:1111/admin](http://127.0.0.1:1111/admin)